Our commitments to sustainability

 The company, founded in 1917, is ISO certified, and also has a charity arm: every purchase you make helps providing drinking water and education to the children of financially disadvantaged communities in Jaipur.

-When you purchase a Scéona piece, we calculate the carbon footprint generated by its production as well as the shipment to deliver it to you.
+Moreover, when you purchase a Scéona piece, we calculate the carbon footprint generated by its production and the shipment to deliver it to you.

 To offset this footprint, we decided to partner with EcoMatcher, an organization that supports local communities in various parts of the world to improve their livelihood by planting trees.

 Apart from storing carbon, trees help in preventing soil erosion, support wildlife, and give us oxygen.